The Camden archaeological site (44CE3) is located on the south side of

 Indian inhabitants at Camden followed this practice is unknown, but it does suggest possibly

-different roles for European and Native ceramics at the site.
+different roles for European and Indigenous ceramics at the site.

 Tobacco pipe fragments numbered 320, with 25 white clay tobacco pipes and 295 red clay tobacco pipes.

 Many of the red tobacco pipe fragments are rouletted with a range of designs.
 Among the white pipes,

 one contains maker's mark initials "SV" on its stem.
 A pewter tobacco pipe bowl was also recovered